yamisukii/yamisukii/README.md

 👋 Hi there!
-I'm Stefan Merdian, a computer science graduate and budding backend developer with a fascination for blockchain and decentralized finance (DeFi).
+I'm Stefan Merdian, a computer science graduate and budding backend developer with a fascination for blockchain and smart contarcts.

 💼 **Professional Background:**
 - Computer Science BA Sc.